SPECTADO/spectado-hls-relay/README.md

 This server can run on both HTTP and HTTPS.
 If you want to run with HTTPS enabled, you need to specify port number for HTTPS and also SSL certificates location.

-Defautl mapping for docker is `/etc/letsencrypt` folder, so you can generate and store the cert on your server
+Default mapping for docker is `/etc/letsencrypt` folder, so you can generate and store the cert on your server

 ```bash
 certbot certonly --standalone --cert-name=edge --agree-tos